 A high-speed network is an internal network among BMSs and shares the same physical plane with VPC.
 After you create a high-speed network on the management console, the system will create a dedicated VLAN sub-interface in the BMS OS for network data communication.
 It uses the 10 Gbit/s port.
 A high-speed network has only east-west traffic and supports only communication at layer 2 because it does not support layer 3 routing.

-You can view the network interfaces of a high-speed network on the NICs tab page of the BMS details page shown in Figure 1.
-You can also locate the VLAN sub-interfaces or bond interfaces in the Linux OS based on the allocated IP address.
+You can view the network interfaces of the high-speed network on the NICs tab page of the BMS details page.
+For Linux images, you can also locate the VLAN sub-interface or bond interface in the OS based on the allocated IP address.

 The following figures show the NIC and bond configuration information.